powerdistribution/powerdistribution.github.io/calculators/index.md

 - [Ferroresonance on 5-legged core transformers](mdpad.html?ferro.md)
 - [Transients on urban primary systems](mdpad.html?UrbanPrimary.md)

-Right now, these are all rather beta quality and/or simplistic. **Use caution!
-No warranty!** You will likely need a recent version of Firefox or Chrome for these calculators.
+Right now, these are all rather beta quality. **Use caution!
+No warranty!** These apps work best with a recent version of Firefox or Chrome.
+Most of them will work with Internet Explorer 10, albeit with a few quirks.

 If you find bugs, have ideas for additional calculators, or wish to contribute, please let [me](mailto:t.short@ieee.org) know.

-# Options for more...
+## Options for more...

 - SAIDI/SAIFI predictor
 - Duke sectionalizing calculator(s)